-You'll love this easy, Homemade Alfredo Sauce with Garlic!
+You'll love this easy Garlic Alfredo Sauce!
 It's got a creamy, velvety texture and huge flavor from Parmesan and Romano.
 Try this Alfredo recipe with pasta, chicken or zoodles!
 Gluten free.

 A few months ago, a reader asked if I have an Alfredo sauce recipe.
 I told her I didn't but would add it to my list.